Great Lakes Program

 Statutory formula is not applicable to this assistance listing.

 Matching is voluntary_rating.
-Leveraging, including an applicant's match percentage, will generally be considered as part of the project selection process for grants and cooperative agreements; however, the program does not expect to require any minimum match requirement.
-Any such requirement will be specified in the individual Request for Proposals or Applications.
-A minimum 35 percent matching requirement only applies to Legacy Act projects (Section 103 of the Great Lakes Legacy Act of 2002); Legacy Act projects are done through contracting, not grants or cooperative agreements.
+Leveraging, including an applicant's match percentage, may be considered as part of the project selection process for grants and cooperative agreements; however, the program does not expect to require any minimum match requirement.
+Any such requirement will be specified in the individual Request for Applications.

 MOE requirements are not applicable to this assistance listing.